zvoosh/personal-portfolio-app/README.md

 ## Deployment

-The project is hosted on Hostinger and can be viewed with domain: https://portfolio.dusanprogram.eu
+The project is hosted on Hostinger and can be viewed on domain: https://portfolio.dusanprogram.eu

 ## Licence